“In preparing for battle,

 - How can the arts be successfully integrated into neighborhoods and communities?

 There are no other changes to our current grant programs.
-Stay tuned to January 2018 when we will share a strategy snapshot for our work in 2018-2021.
+Stay tuned to Spring 2018 when we will share a strategy snapshot for our work in 2018-2021.

 Sign up for our newsletter to receive updates on our strategic plan.